delaneydow/aimd_fp/README.md

 # Quantized MRI Segmentation
-A lightweight classical segmentation pipeline converted to ONNX and quantized to INT8 for deployment.
+A lightweight classical segmentation pipeline quantized to INT8 for deployment.

 ## Features